varalys/lore/README.md

 | `lore config set <key> <val>` | Set a config value |

 ## Supported Tools

+Lore targets Linux, macOS, and WSL2.
+Windows native support is planned for a future release.
+For WSL2, CLI-based tools work as long as the sessions live in the Linux filesystem.
+VS Code extension sessions are only discovered when the extensions run in WSL (Remote - WSL); if you run VS Code natively on Windows, those sessions live under `%APPDATA%` and are not detected today.

 | Tool | Status | Storage Location |
 |------|--------|------------------|